Yang Yongxin: Government ban

-The controversy reheats
+The controversy re-emerges

-In August 2016, a blog article "Yang Yongxin, a devil still at large" was posted on WeChat and Sina Weibo, and later made its way into Tencent News.
+In August 2016, a blog article titled "Yang Yongxin, a devil still at large" was posted on WeChat and Sina Weibo, and later made its way into Tencent News.
 By providing a description of Yang, his therapy, and the government ban, the article re-ignited controversies around Yang, leading to an interview of former patients by China Youth Daily.
 Justice Online, a news site run by the Supreme People's Procuratorate, also reported on deaths and injuries caused by shocks in Yang-style treatments.
 However, Linyi's local health commission considers Yang's method legitimate; in addition, Yang claimed "governmental support" for his center.

 In October 2016, a proposed draft of Regulation on the Online Protection of Minors which refers to terms on controlling Internet addiction was released for public commenting.
 In response, Justice Online called for a clear definition of "Internet addiction" as well as respect for minors' rights.

 In October 2018, a video showing a patient crying after being treated at the Fourth Hospital of Linyi was posted on Sina Weibo.
 Public concern about Yang's treatment center's existence reheated.
 Linyi's local health commission later responded that the individual was "an eight-year-old autism patient" and noted that the Yang's treatment center has been closed since August 2016.
-The video was later deleted by the publisher under order of police; the publisher publicly apologized for "leading an bad influence to the Fourth Hospital of Linyi".
+The video was later deleted by the publisher by order of the police; the publisher publicly apologized for the adverse publicity which the Fourth Hospital of Linyi had experienced.
 According to The Paper, a Chinese news report website, the hospital has removed words describing the center such as "网戒中心" (internet rehab center).
 The source also noted the hospital's introduction to Yang said he is good at "curing Internet Addiction and personality abnormality, preventing adolescence's dangerous behavior, fixing family problems", despite the controversies.

-Dead by Daylight

-In 2017, the survival horror video game Dead by Daylight added a new downloadable content pack called "Spark of Madness".
-It featured a new map (Lery's Memorial Institute) based on Yang's hospital, a new killer named Herman Carter a.k.a “The Doctor” who is a doctor with the power to shock survivors, manipulating them mentally, and a new survivor (Feng Min) who is a former e-sports player.
-It is believed that this character is based on Yang as an earlier character selection poll chose him to be the next character.